rahulpathania93/Job_Portal/COMPLETE_IMPLEMENTATION_SUMMARY.md

 - ✅ Comprehensive profile screen
 - ✅ Search functionality
 - ✅ All mock data in place
-- ✅ Professional UI matching Naukri.com
+- ✅ Professional UI matching Job Portal.com

 **Scan the QR code again and test all features!** 🎉